Cavity cooling of silicon nanoparticles

 Experimental realization

-This effect has been recently seen for the first time with nanoparticles in two independent experiments in the Vienna quantum group.
+This effect has been recently seen for the first time in 2013 by two independent groups at the University of Vienna:

-In the team of Markus Aspelmeyer, Nikolai Kiesel, Florian Blaser and colleagues realised cavity cooling of the centre of mass motion of a silica sphere, which is levitated inside the cavity [6].
-The trapping mechanism in their case is aided by a dilute background gas.
+• In the team of Markus Aspelmeyer and Nikolai Kiesel they realised cavity cooling of the centre of mass motion of a silica sphere, trapped in the cavity and assisted by buffer gas loading [6].

-In our experiment, we are able to observe cavity cooling of pure silicon nanoparticles, which are created under high vacuum conditions and which are slowed while they are freely propagating through the cavity [7].
-The experimental setup is depicted in Figure 1.
+• In our QNP team around Markus Arndt we are able to observe cavity cooling of pure silicon nanoparticles, created in high vacuum and slowed while they propagating through the cavity [7], as depicted in Figure 1.

 References